Overhead Costs: A Complete Guide for Service Businesses

 Phone, internet, and software bills all make up a chunk of your overhead costs.
 You can try to reduce them by negotiating with service providers or even cutting out plans that you’re no longer using.

-For example, if you’re paying for monthly marketing software, but you only use it once a year, it may be time to look for a cheaper alternative or cancel the service altogether.
+For example, if you’re paying for monthly marketing software but you only use it once a year, it may be time to look for a cheaper alternative or cancel the service altogether.

 READ MORE: Find out how this pest control company cut their software bill in half

 The same goes for your internet and phone bills.
-Look for corporate rates, and simpler service plans, and cancel any services or add-ons that aren’t necessary to run your business.
+Look for corporate rates and simpler service plans, and cancel any services or add-ons that aren’t necessary to run your business.

-And, if your business requires supplies, find out whether buying materials in bulk will save you money in the long run, even if it costs more upfront.
+If your business requires supplies, find out whether buying materials in bulk will save you money in the long run, even if it costs more upfront.

 2. Downsize your office space